kazad/instacalc/docs/privacy.md

 ## Calc Data

 * By default, calcs are stored in the browser's Local Storage.
 No login needed.
+Calc data is stored in plaintext, though connections to instacalc.com are SSL encrypted.
 * If you log in with Google/Apple, your calcs and preferences are synced to Google Firebase.
 This lets you sync calcs between a computer, phone, tablet, etc.
 * You can [export](https://github.com/kazad/instacalc/discussions/98) your calcs to a JSON data file.